Van-T-Nguyen/van-t-nguyen.github.io/index.md

   <li>I then decided to get both vim and nano to edit /etc/locale.gen (uncommenting us utf-8) using "pacman --sync vim nano"</li>
   <li>I then used vim to edit etc/hosts and add my info according to the wiki and I created /etc/hostname as well.</li>
   <li>I gave root a password via passwd.</li>
-  <li>I also got sudo (pacman -sync sudo) to add sudo users along with netctl (pacman --sync netctl), I also grabbed dialog, wpa_supplicant, and dhcpcd. #This was necessary as I'm using Wi-Fi, I had to look this up.</li>
+  <li>I also got sudo (pacman --sync sudo) to add sudo users along with netctl (pacman --sync netctl), I also grabbed dialog, wpa_supplicant, and dhcpcd. #This was necessary as I'm using Wi-Fi, I had to look this up.</li>
   <li>I also enabled wheel users to use sudo by uncommenting the line in visudo, and then I made a user for myself in the wheel group.</li>
   <li>Finally, I install grub and efibootmgr.</li>
   <li>grub-install --target=x86_64 efi --efi-directory=/efi/ --bootloader-id=Arch #This originally failed, which prevented me from booting into Arch, I had to start over from scratch to get it to work</li>